-The methods and assumptions used in this valuation are detailed in Appendix B. The Board of Trustees reviewed and adopted the use of the assumptions for the January 1, 2023 actuarial valuation at their April 2023 meeting.
-The assumptions are based on the 2019 Experience Study report dated February 17, 2020.
-There have been no assumption changes since the prior valuation.
+The methods and assumptions used in this valuation are detailed in Appendix B. The Board of Trustees reviewed and adopted the use of the assumptions for the January 1, 2025 actuarial valuation at their April 2025 meeting.
+Other than as indicated in Appendix B, the assumptions are based on the 2019 Experience Study report dated February 17, 2020.